Bielekova-Lab/Bielekova-Lab-Code/FormerLabMembers/5k study R codes/READ_ME.txt

 There are specific installation requirements.

 # DEMO
-Once accepted, input folder will be provided with all necessary files to run the scripts.
+Input folder provides all necessary files to run the scripts.

 # INSTRCUTIONS FOR USE
-These scripts are not meant to be used with any other datasets - they are one-time scripts usd to analyze our own proteomic dataset.
+These scripts are not meant to be used with any other datasets - they are one-time scripts used to analyze our own proteomic dataset.